Scroojalix/NPCManager/README.md

 ## Lightweight NPC Manager Plugin {1.13-1.16}

 This plugin provides support for spawning NPC's, and has many customisation options, such as modifying the skin, display name, interact event and more.
+Also has support for using a MySQL database to store NPC's.
+(Configured in the config.yml)

 ### Commands
  - /npc create {name} - <i>creates an NPC with the name <b>{name}</b>.</i>